Cheesy Beef Coquillettes with Herbs - Coquillettes au Boeuf, aux Herbes et au Fromage

 Cheesy Beef Coquillettes with Herbs

-Sometimes, the opportunities we have as bloggers are amazing.
-Weeks ago, I received an email asking me if I wanted to participate in Rethink Beef: Global Recipe Swap developing a recipe using ground beef.
+Sometimes, the opportunities we have as bloggers are truly amazing.
+A few weeks ago, I received an email asking if I wanted to participate in Rethink Beef: Global Recipe Swap, developing a recipe using ground beef.

-You see, this challenge was right up my alley.
-I love creating new recipes for my family and taking food pictures.
-I think about food daily, I even wake up in the middle of the night with inspiration for new recipes ideas!
-You get the idea.
-So without even thinking, I immediately replied yes!
+This challenge was right up my alley.
+I love creating new recipes for my family and taking food photos.
+I think about food daily — I even wake up in the middle of the night with inspiration for new recipe ideas!
+You get the picture.
+Without even thinking, I immediately replied yes!

 What a cool idea!

-I could not wait to find out who I would be swapping recipes with.
-In Canada, we have plenty of talented cooks who share the same passion for food as me.
+I couldn’t wait to find out who I would be swapping recipes with.
+In Canada, we have so many talented cooks who share the same passion for food as I do.

-One of the goals of the program was to celebrate how deliciously different, yet uniquely Canadian, our nation's kitchens are.
-I like discovering new cultures and was hoping that my swap partner had a completely different background than mine.
+One of the goals of the program was to celebrate how deliciously different, yet uniquely Canadian, our nation’s kitchens are.
+I love discovering new cultures and was hoping my swap partner had a completely different background than mine.

-We were asked to develop a recipe inspired by our cultural background, or a cultural culinary adventure we had, and that it would inspire Canadians to share their heritage through cooking.
-In my head were countless images of Canadians with different cultural backgrounds who would cook one pound of ground beef into many different dishes like:
+We were asked to develop a recipe inspired by our cultural background, or a culinary adventure we had experienced, that would inspire Canadians to share their heritage through cooking.
+I pictured countless Canadians with different cultural roots turning one pound of ground beef into dishes like:

 • Korean beef bowl